Collaborative Practice is a new and highly effective way of managing separation without going to court.

 Relationships Australia SA Family Dispute Resolution Practitioners are available to assist in private collaborative practice and/or to mediate private lawyer negotiations.

-Lawyers who are interested in engaging Relationships Australia SA’s Family Dispute Resolution Practitioners can contact the Practice Manager for Family Dispute Resolution and Post Separation, Virginia Leeuwenburg for fees and availability.
+Lawyers who are interested in engaging Relationships Australia SA’s Family Dispute Resolution Practitioners can contact the Executive General Manager, Post Separation and Gambling Help Services, Virginia Leeuwenburg for fees and availability.

 Legally Assisted Mediations within Relationships Australia SA

-This is a process where your Family Dispute Resolution Practitioners will make an assessment about the appropriateness of offering this additional service.
+This is a process where your Family Dispute Resolution Practitioners will make an assessment of the appropriateness of offering this additional service.

 This is not something that can be requested by clients and/or lawyers and is only for a small group of clients.